Advanced Settings

 the hand-controller.
 If this field is already filled in,

-changing it will have no useful effect.
+changing it will have no effect.

 You